-The actuarial analysis for the current fiscal year revealed a significant reduction in prior years' estimated incurred losses, particularly in the last few years.
+The actuarial analysis for the current fiscal year revealed a modest reduction in prior years' estimated incurred losses.
 Prior year actuarial projections appear to have been overstated in response to a substantial increase in payroll basis that typically results in an increase in the costs of claims.
-This expected loss development increase did not materialize as subsequent actuarial analyses have demonstrated in the most recent two fiscal years.
-As claims experience has matured in these prior years at lower than anticipated levels, reserve reductions flow through to the net asset increases of the most recent two years.
-If these loss development patterns continue to trend positively, rate reductions, such as those initiated effective July 1, 2007, will be possible.
+This expected loss development increase did not materialize as subsequent actuarial analyses have demonstrated in the most recent fiscal years.
+As claims experience has matured in these prior years at lower than anticipated level, reserve reductions flow through to the net asset increases of the most recent two years.
+While the loss development patterns continue to trend positively, the amount of change dropped off for the current fiscal year compared to the prior year thus indicating a stabilization of reserves over time.
+Refer to Note 11 for the details of Unpaid Loss Liabilities.

-Other factors also apply: 1) ASC's (PACT's claims administrator) experienced adjusters have been able to manage claims efficiently and effectively, thus reducing reserves or closing claims more quickly and cost effectively, 2) SpecialtyHealth, the managed care organization and bill reviewer for PACT has greatly helped the adjusters manage claims effectively and 3) loss control efforts have proven effective.
+Other factors also apply: 1) ASC's (PACT's claims administrator) experienced adjusters have been able to manage claims efficiently and effectively, thus reducing reserves or closing claims more quickly and cost effectively and while there was turnover during the current fiscal year, replacement staff and supervisory staff have maintained quality, 2) SpecialtyHealth, the managed care organization and bill reviewer for PACT has greatly helped the adjusters manage claims effectively and 3) loss control efforts have proven effective, including the continued roll-out of the Cardiac Wellness Program that should help reduce potential heart claims.
 It is important to continue to strengthen these approaches to assure continued success for PACT.

 Workers compensation self-funded programs experience significant volatility particularly when the retention levels per loss are high.
-Because PACT retains a substantial portion of the risk in all classifications, but particularly with regard to police, fire and ambulance classifications, it is important to the long term viability of PACT and to assure its ability to meet its obligations to injured workers that PACT grow its net assets.
+Because PACT retains a substantial portion of the risk in all classifications, it is important to the long term viability of PACT and to assure its ability to meet its obligations to injured workers that PACT grow its net assets.
 We continue to face pressure to increase our retentions in light of medical and wage inflation trends as well as market pressures, which suggests that volatility will further increase and will need to be cushioned strongly.
 By growing net assets strongly, PACT is better positioned to respond to these demands while maintaining financial stability.
-PACT management selected a 75% actuarial confidence level as a prudent level to develop a strong financial position in keeping with the PACT Board's goals of creating and sustaining a durable financial position.
+PACT management, consistent with board policy, selected a 75% actuarial confidence level as a prudent level to develop a strong financial position in keeping with the PACT Board's goals of creating and sustaining a durable financial position.